wittenbrock/fluor/README.md

 # [Fluor](https://wittenbrock.github.io/fluor/)

-A static e-commerce site for a fictional men's apparel store.
-This project is currently being on hosted on [Github Pages](https://wittenbrock.github.io/fluor/).
+A static homepage layout for a fictional men's apparel store.
+This project is currently being on hosted on [Netlify](https://wittenbrock.github.io/fluor/).

 ## Installation